Slow Cooker Chicken Pot Pie

 - No Peeking:Avoid lifting the lid to peek at your dish.
 Doing so will lower the temperature of the slow cooker and require you to cook for a longer period of time.

-- Food Safety: Always make sure the chicken reaches 165 degrees.
+- Food Safety: Always make sure the chicken cooks until it is 165 degrees inside.